hchautran/hchautran.github.io/content/notes/matmul.md

 > [!info]- Basic Linear Algebra Subprograms (BLAS)
 >
-> In the Basic Linear Algebra Subprograms (BLAS), a de facto standard for publishing libraries that perform basic algebra operations, there are three levels of linear algebra functions.
+> Basic Linear Algebra Subprograms (BLAS) is a standard for publishing libraries that perform basic algebra operations, there are three levels of linear algebra functions.
 As the level increases, the number of operations performed by the function increases.
 >